ouseful-PR/ou-container-builder/docs/configuration/scripts.rst

 Scripts
 =======

-The OU Container Builder supports running arbitrary scripts during build time and at container startup.
+The OU Container Builder supports running arbitrary scripts during build time and at container startup and shutdown.
 These are configured under the top-level ``scripts`` key:

 .. sourcecode:: yaml

     scripts:
       build:     # Scripts run during the build process
       startup:   # Scripts run at container startup
+      shutdown:  # Scripts run at container shutdown

 Build scripts are run from the Dockerfile using ``RUN`` commands.
-Startup scripts are run when the container starts.
+Startup and shutdown scripts are run when the container is started and stopped.

 Each script is configured using the following settings: